171cm in Feet and Inches: A complete walkthrough to Height Conversions

 -

 Q: Is there an online calculator I can use for this conversion?
 A: Yes, many online calculators are readily available to convert between centimeters and feet and inches.
-However, understanding the underlying principles is crucial for accurate interpretation and avoiding potential errors.
+That said, understanding the underlying principles is crucial for accurate interpretation and avoiding potential errors.

 -